ray-project/ray/doc/source/serve/faq.rst

 ----------------------------------------------------------------------
 Ray Serve brings the scalability and parallelism of these hosted offering to your own infrastructure.
-You can use our :ref:`cluster launcher <cluster-cloud>` to deploy Ray Serve to all major public clouds, K8s, as well as on premise.
+You can use our :ref:`cluster launcher <cluster-cloud>` to deploy Ray Serve to all major public clouds, K8s, as well as on bare-metal, on-premise machines.

-Compare to these offerings, Ray Serve lacks unified user interface and functionality let you manage the lifecycle of the models, visualize it's performance, etc. Ray Serve focuses on just model serving.
-You can build your own ML platforms by running on top of Ray Serve.
+Compared to these offerings, Ray Serve lacks a unified user interface and functionality let you manage the lifecycle of the models, visualize it's performance, etc. Ray Serve focuses on just model serving and provides the primitives for you to build your own ML platform on top.

 How does Serve compare to Seldon, KFServing, Cortex?
 ----------------------------------------------------